-To: Jim Scholl., City Manager

-Through: Thaddeus Cohen, Planner Director

-From: Patrick Wright, Planner II

-Meeting Date: January 20, 2016

-RE: Development Agreement - 541 White Street (RE # 00006730-

-000200; AK # 9100458) - A request for development agreement between Peary Court Holdings LP and the City of Key West related to the construction of 48 new affordable residential units on property located within Historic Special Medium Density Residential (HSMDR) zoning district pursuant to Article IX and 122-611 (e) of the Land Development Regulations of the Code of

-Ordinances of the City of Key West, Florida.

-Request: Request for development agreement between Peary Court of 48 new affordable residential units

-Holdings LP and the City of Key West related to the construction
+То: Jim Scholl, City Manager Through: Patrick Wright, Planning Director From: Ginny Haller, Planner II Meeting Date: August 7, 2018 Agenda Item: Amendment to Development Agreement - 541 White Street (RE # 00006730-000200) - A request for an amended development agreement between Peary Court Apartments LLC and the City of Key West related to the internal remodeling of existing multi-unit structures on property located within Historic Special Medium Density Residential (HSMDR) zoning district pursuant to Chapter 90, Article IX and 122-611 (e) of the Land Development Regulations of the Code of Ordinances of the City of Key West, Florida.
+The new units are subject to HSMDR bulk regulations, including maximum height of thirty (30) feet.
+Request: Request for development agreement between Peary Court Apartments LLC and the City of Key West related to the internal renovation of existing multi-unit structures.
+Applicant: Donald Leland Craig, Spottswood, Spottswood, Spottswood & Sterling, PLLC Property Owners: Peary Court Apartments, LLC Location: 541 White Street (RE #00006730-000200) Zoning: Historic Special Medium Density Residential District (HSMDR)

-Applicant: Donna M. Bosold

-Property Owners: Peary Court Holdings, LP

-Location: 541 White Street

-(RE # 00006730-000200; AK # 9100458)

-Zoning: Historic Special Medium Density Residential District (HSMDR)

-Project Background:
+BACKGROUND:

-The property consists of one 24 acre parcel under single ownership.
+The subject property is bound by Palm Avenue, Eaton Street, White Street, Eisenhower Drive and Angela Street within the HMSDR Zoning District.
+It consists of one 24 acre parcel under single ownership.
 The property has historically been utilized as army barracks dating as far back as the mid nineteenth century and redeveloped in the early 1990s to 160 Navy housing units.
 Three of those units were destroyed by fire leaving the 157 units that currently exist on the site today.
 The property also housed a 10,000 square foot bank building occupied by Keys Federal Credit Union that was demolished in 2013.
-The site of the bank building, together with other currently vacant land within the property, is now proposed for the development of 48 affordable housing units.